Is there a better time to think about productivity than the first few weeks of the new year?

 This state of busyness has impacted our ability to concentrate for long periods of time.
 It’s worse when the task at hand isn’t fun.

-This has impacted our ability to focus for long periods of time.
 In the book Deep Work, Cal Newport examines the effect distractions have on our concentration.
 He found that jumping from task to task actually takes up a lot more time than we think.

 We’ve become accustomed to jumping from thing to thing engaging in seemingly “harmless” distractions.